 If you have trouble sleeping on a regular basis, the National Sleep Foundation advises you to review your health and think about whether any underlying medical issues or sleep disorders could be contributing to your sleep problems.

-However, if you find yourself somewhere between counting sheep and needing to take some serious sleep medications to fall into slumber, a multitude of herbal allies can help.
-Many of these remedies also ease the stress, anxiety and muscle tension that can cause sleep disturbances.
+However, if you find yourself somewhere between counting sheep and needing to take some serious sleep medications to fall into slumber, a multitude of herbal sleep remedies can help.
+Many of these herbal sleep remedies also ease the stress, anxiety and muscle tension that can cause sleep disturbances.
 So put the following plants in your garden, hit play on your favorite lullaby play list, and get ready for a good snooze.

 Passionflower (Passiflora incarnata) is a bit of misnomer for a plant that induces sleep rather than igniting passion within the one who consumes it.
 In fact, this vining plant with otherworldly purple blooms is among the most important plants for sleep, having been used for more than 200 years to remedy sleeplessness and nervous conditions.